Ask your plant question

 Use African Tulip Tree as a rarely seen specimen flowering tree or as a major shade tree in the warmer parts of zone 10

-Another variety is Spathodea campanulata 'aurea' has flowers that vary from yellow to orange and is a smaller tree
+Another variety is Spathodea campanulata 'aurea' which has flowers that vary from yellow to near orange and is a smaller tree.
+Grown only from cuttings and not true from seed, therefore, VERY rare to see

 click pics to enlarge

-After blooming, large pods are grown which later release winged seeds
+After blooming, large pods develop which later release tiny seeds encased by a "paper" covering

 Plant in full sun in a large space with fertile soil.
 Water regularly until well established then little care is required